MorganJalil/MyStepCounter/README.md

 **Week 36:** - Having the UX/UI in place and hopefully completed.
 **Week 37:** - Finishing touches of the app.

 **2017-08-21:** In planning stage of using google fit API's for making a stepcounter.
 Setting up Trello and a Timeplan.
 **2017-08-23:** The Sensor is working and its pretty accurate now with filtering and registering steps.
+**2017-08-24:** Made a mockup of the app.
+Early draft.